Last updated on January 30, 2026

 You can lose a game if your land comes into play tapped in the first turns in Legacy and Modern, so shock lands like Blood Crypt are a good option.
 In formats like Commander, you don’t mind the life loss coming from pain lands as much.
 And there are formats with reduced options like Standard, Pioneer, and Pauper where you’ll take whatever you can get.

 What are your thoughts on these red black lands?
-Let me know if I missed your favorite Rakdos land in the comments below or over in the Draftsim Discord.
+Let me know if I missed your favorite Rakdos land in the comments or over in the Draftsim Discord.

 That’s all from me for now.
 Stay safe, stay healthy, and wash your hands!